-Opposition parties in Germany and the Netherlands sharply criticized their respective governments on Tuesday after European finance ministers a day earlier agreed to push back Greece’s deadline for achieving its budget targets by two years.
+Opposition parties in Germany and the Netherlands sharply criticized their respective governments on Tuesday after European finance ministers agreed to push back Greece’s deadline for achieving its budget targets a day earlier.

-Dutch prime minister Mark Rutte campaigned against increasing financial aid for Greece in September, saying he was willing to give the country more time to implement its austerity program, provided it wouldn’t cost more money.
+Dutch prime minister Mark Rutte campaigned against extra financial support for Greece.
 German finance minister Wolfgang Schäuble rejected the notion out of hand.
-“More time means more money,” he told Südwestrundfunk radio.
+“More time means more money,” he said in a radio interview.

-Now both governments have agreed to give Greece more time and the estimate it is it will cost them and the remaining European nations €44 billion more to keep Greece afloat.
+Now both governments have agreed to give Greece more time and more money.
+Estimates are that other European countries will have to spend another €44 billion to keep Greece from collapsing.

-European Union member states and the International Monetary Fund provided €110 billion in financial support for Greece in May 2011 and another €130 billion in October of last year to prevent the Southern European country from defaulting on its debt obligations.
-Half of Greece’s €350 billion national debt has also been written off.
+EU member states and the International Monetary Fund provided €110 billion in financial support for Greece in May 2011 and another €130 billion in October of last year.
+Half of Greece’s €350 billion debt has been written off.

-The two bailouts were conditioned on budget and economic reforms.
-However, on both fronts, Greece has repeatedly failed to meet its obligations.
+The bailouts were conditioned on budgetary and economic reforms.
+However, Greece has consistently fallen short.

-Structural entitlement and labor market reforms that should enhance Greek competitiveness in the medium to long term remain stalled.
+Structural entitlement and labor-market reforms that should enhance Greek competitiveness in the long term remain stalled.
 A comprehensive privatization effort has yet to be initiated.
 Business confidence is fading.
-More than one out of five Greek workers is unemployed.
-Youth unemployment has topped 50 percent.
+One out of five Greek workers is unemployed.
+Youth unemployment exceeds 50 percent.

 Left-wing parties in Germany and the Netherlands believe that the current program is hopeless and further reductions in Greece’s national debt need to be made.

 Frank-Walter Steinmeier, the leader of Germany’s Social Democrats, said, “The haircut is not avoided, it has been postponed until after the election.”